janasabino/janasabino/README.md

 **Some things about me:**

-- 🌱 I’m currently (and always!) learning and working about Natural Language Processing.
+- :open_book: I’m currently (and always!) learning and working about Natural Language Processing.

-- 🔭 I’m currently studying and working with <a href="https://stackshare.io/janasabino/my-stack">this stack</a>.
+- :woman_technologist: I’m currently studying and working with <a href="https://stackshare.io/janasabino/my-stack">this stack</a>.

-- speaking_head Let's talk about Linguistics, Literature, Natural Language Processing and Cognitive Systems!
+- :speaking_head: Let's talk about Linguistics, Literature, Natural Language Processing and Cognitive Systems!
 Or about any tool or technology in <a href="https://stackshare.io/janasabino/my-stack">my stack</a>? :relaxed:

 <br><br>